-Fig. 6.11.
-Total taxonomic richness (mean number of taxa/sample) and total taxonomic richness of the Ephemeroptera, Plecoptera, and Trichoptera (mean number of EPT taxa/sample) of the benthic macroinvertebrate communities in East Fork Poplar Creek and two reference sites, one on Brushy Fork and one on Hinds Creek (BFK 7.6 and HCK 20.6), spring data only.
-(EPT taxa include relatively pollution-sensitive species.)
+In addition to these exit pathway locations, a network of real-time monitors is located at instream locations along Upper East Fork Poplar Creek and at key points on the storm drain system rig.
+6.14.
+Total taxonomic richness (mean number of taxa/sample) and total taxonomic richness of the Ephemeroptera, Plecoptera, and Trichoptera (EPT) (mean number of EPT taxa/sample) of the benthic macroinvertebrate communities in East Fork Poplar Creek and two reference sites, one on Brushy Fork and one on Hinds Creek (BFK 7.6 and HCK 20.6), spring data only.
+(EPT taxa include relatively pollutionsensitive species.)